LED Lights for Convenience Stores

-Both have different purposes, so it depends on what you're trying to accomplish.
+Both have different purposes, so it depends on what you’re trying to do.
 Trying to light up a dark corner is hard to do with a wall pack.
-Trying to add good general lighting around the perimeter of the building is best accomplished with a wall pack.
+Wall packs added around the perimeter of the building is good way to add general lighting.

 What Does NSF Mean?

-NSF is the National Science Foundation - an organization that, as part of what they do, certifies lights for food service and preparation.
-In terms of what that means for lighting, we do have food safe NSF certified lighting.
+NSF is the National Science Foundation.
+It’s an organization that, certifies lights for food service and preparation.
+We do have food safe NSF certified lighting.

 Do the Lights Used in a Convenience Store Need to Be Food Safe?